 - Any points where things tend to change unexpectedly

-You now have a framework for your staff process!
+You now have a process framework.

 p.s – This post is one in a 3-part series.
 Now that you’ve read part 1, move on to part 2!